127.27 Guidelines for Obtaining Environmental Clearance for Off-Site Activities

 127.27.1 The Endangered Species Act

 The Federal Endangered Species Act protects rare species and their habitats.
 The U.S. Fish and Wildlife Service (USFWS) administers the Act.
 Violations of this act can result in extensive project delays and severe fines.
 To determine if an activity will impact any rare species or their habitats, contact the Missouri Department of Conservation’s Policy and Coordination Section at (573) 751-4115 or obtain MDC MO Natural Heritage Review (NHR) online to obtain a query of the MDC Heritage Database.
 All queries must be accompanied by a good quality map illustrating the location of the proposed site with a description of the activity.
 Allow at least three weeks for a response to all requests if calling in person.
 If you receive a Level 1 response using the online tool, there are no known issues.
 If you receive a Level 2 or 3, you must contact MDC directly following the directions on the report.
 All report levels must be retained as documentation to be submitted.

 If there are no known records of rare species or sensitive habitats at the proposed site, and it is unlikely that any will be impacted by the activity, the contractor will be given clearance to proceed.
 However, if rare species are known or likely to occur at the site, or known critical habitat exists, further coordination with MDC and the USFWS will be necessary.
-Written clearance from the USFWS may be required before the project can proceed.
+Written clearance from the USFWS is required before the project can proceed.

 - Missouri Department of Conservation (MDC)